Amigurumi Fairy Cottage – FREE Crochet Pattern

 • Stitch marker

-• Embroidery thread (brown or black for window grid)
+• Embroidery thread (brown or black for window crossbars)

 🧵 Abbreviations (US Terms)